dianawidjaja-zz/aura-search/README.md

 ## Using the Search Component
 Prerequisites: You must already be using the [Aura Framework](https://github.com/forcedotcom/aura).

-1. Copy the `search` and `searchResultsTopic` into the `auradocs` namespace.
+1. Copy the `search` and `searchResultsTopic` folders into the `auradocs` namespace.

 2. In `welcomeTopic.cmp`, add `<auradocs:seach />` before the `ui:block` component.

-3. Start using the search component by searching for a keyword and press enter.
+3. Start using the search component by entering a keyword and press enter.

 ![Search in welcomeTopic](img/searchField.png)